 |1 July 2027 - 30 June 2028 and onwards||12.00|

 If you’re self-employed, there is no system to ensure you contribute regularly to your super account.
 You can make contributions by putting aside a lump sum when cash flow allows, or if you pay yourself a wage, provide your own superannuation guarantee by putting the relevant amount of your before-tax income into super.

 How do I find lost super?

-Across Australia, there is currently around $18 billion worth of lost super.
+Across Australia, there was around $18 billion worth of lost super at the end of June 2017.
 If you’ve moved jobs and haven’t given your super details to your employer, you may have lost super spread across multiple funds, or held by the ATO on your behalf as unclaimed super.

 - Create an online myGov account if you don’t have one already